Observation of new resonances decaying to $J/\psi K^+$ and $J/\psi \phi$

-The maximum deviation among the modelling uncertainties discussed above is summed in quadrature with the additional sources listed below.
-The uncertainties due to the fixed masses and widths of the known $K^{*+}$ resonances are estimated by varying them within their known uncertainties~\cite{PDG2020}.
-To probe the effect of mismodelling the $\chi^2_{\rm IP}$ of the $\Bp$ candidate, this quantity is smeared such that the simulated distribution matches the one in the data.
-The uncertainty in the combinatorial background fraction is estimated by varying the background shape in the $\Bp$ mass fit.
-The uncertainty in the background PDF model is estimated by using either the low or high $\Bp$ mass sideband instead of both.
-The effect due to the finite size of the simulation samples is estimated using a bootstrap method~\cite{bootstrap}.
+The maximum deviation among the modelling uncertainties discussed above is summed in quadrature with the additional sources, including the uncertainties due to the fixed masses and widths of the known $K^{*+}$ resonances, mismodelling of $\chi^2_{\rm IP}$ of the $\Bp$ candidate, background PDF model shape and fractions, and the finite size of the simulation samples.
 For the $Z_{cs}(4000)^+$ state, the largest systematic contribution is due to the $J^P$ hypotheses of the $Z_{cs}(4220)^+$ state.
 The summary of fit results, including the systematic uncertainties, is listed in Table~\ref{tab:fit}.
 The smallest significance found when varying each of sources is taken as the significance accounting for systematic uncertainty.

 Further evidence for the resonant character of $Z_{cs}(4000)^+$ is observed in Fig.~\ref{fig:Argand}, showing the evolution of the complex amplitude on the Argand diagram, obtained with the same method as previously reported for the $Z_c(4430)^-$ state~\cite{LHCb-PAPER-2014-014}.
 The magnitude and phase have approximately circular evolution with $m_{\jpsi\Kp}$ in the counter-clockwise direction, as expected for a resonance.